 The problem with core and explore is when investors view “explore” as play money to gamble on risky penny stocks or the next up-and-coming trend.
 Was it play money when you first decided to save instead of spend your hard-earned dollars?
 Why is it different now that the money is in your brokerage account?

 We all know how the story goes: You get a hot stock tip from your uncle who works in the oil & gas industry, or from your brother-in-law who works in the tech space, or from your mortgage broker (who’s an idiot).

 I’m sorry, but just stop right there.
 No, Tiger Mike’s Drilling Co. is NOT going to be the next Suncor, and Flappy Bird (or whatever the kids are playing these days) is definitely not going to be the next Facebook or Instagram.
-And your mortgage broker is still an idiot, no matter what his day-trading recommendation was this time.
-So why are you listening to him?
+And your mortgage broker is not an investing expert.
+I don’t care if he says he’s day-trading his way to an early retirement.
+Why are you listening to him?

-I get it – it can be fun to try and find the next Microsoft or Google from a list of up-and-comers.
+I get it – it can be fun to try and find the next Microsoft, Google, or Amazon from a list of up-and-comers.
 But the odds of that happening are overwhelmingly not in your favour.